Exclusive: Google can ward off EU antitrust probe into Fitbit deal with data pledge - sources

 The U.S. Justice Department is also reviewing the deal while the Australian regulator said it could harm competition.

-(Reporting by Foo Yun Chee; Editing by Marine Strauss and Frances Kerry)
+(Reporting by Foo Yun Chee; Editing by Frances Kerry and Elaine Hardcastle)